r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ---

-This document is written as a tutorial intended to be read from the beginning until getting to the point with the required information.
-Users only needing to build existing packages from source will only need to read the first two sections.
+This document is written as a tutorial intended to be read from the beginning until reaching the point with the required information.
+Users only needing to build existing packages from source will need to read only the first two sections.

 This documentation is for R-devel (to become R 4.3.0).

 ## External software for building from source

-One needs MikTeX (with basic packages and `inconsolata`) to build package vignettes and documentation.
-Inno Setup is needed for building R installer.
+MikTeX (with basic packages and `inconsolata`) is needed to build package vignettes and documentation.
+Inno Setup is needed to build the R installer.

-Not the "recommended" packages, but some other contributed CRAN R packages may require additional external software to install or for the checks (more below).
+Not needed for the "recommended" packages, but some other contributed CRAN R packages may require additional external software to install or for the checks (more below).

 ## Installing Rtools42